RapTho/gitops-service-mesh-demo/ci/README.md

 #### Configuration

 The [pipelinerun.yaml](pipelinerun.yaml) defines both the `git repository` as well as the `image reference`.
-To push the final image to another CR, modify line 25 based on the following format.
+To push the final image to another CR, modify [line 25](pipelinerun.yaml#L25) using the following command.
+If needed, also change the git repository to your own on [line 23](pipelinerun.yaml#L23).

 ```bash
 export IMGREF="myRegistry/myUsername/myImageName:myTag"